When it comes to food, age discrimination is a very good thing.

 You see, for the past few years I have gravitated towards a mostly-meat diet–usually fresh or frozen poultry and fish supplemented with small amounts of the plant foods that bother me least–cucumbers, lettuce, etc. However, the ketogenic diet put strict limits on how much protein I could eat, so I found myself turning to some foods that are unusual for me, such as pork and beef, which tend to have more fat and less protein than poultry and fish.
 While travelling, I sometimes had to resort to smoked, cured, or other processed meats.
 I have known for a long time that these do not agree with me, which is why I prefer to eat fresh meats whenever possible.
 So there I was, having all kinds of difficulty tolerating these foods, and driving my readers crazy.

 Then one day, Dr. Tsafrir commented beneath one of my posts that I might have histamine intolerance.
-She had removed foods high in histamine from her own diet and written on her own site about the many benefits she’d experienced.
+She had removed foods high in histamine from her own diet and written on her own site about the many benefits she’d experienced in “Histamine Intolerance, GAPS and Low Carb.”
 So, I decided to learn more about the science behind this topic in hopes of better understanding my own bizarre food reactions, as well as helping those of you out there who may be struggling with similar issues.

 Histamine is found lurking primarily in aged, cured, fermented, cultured, and spoiled foods.
 Reactions to histamine described in the literature vary from subjective reports of a wide variety of variable symptoms to full-blown toxicity.
 We will dive in to the details soon enough, but first: what is histamine?